Peeragogy/Peeragogy.github.io/action.md

 Production and education.
 Free Culture Research Workshop Harvard University, 23 October 2009.

+*Further Questions*

+**Identify and select the best learning resources about your topic** OR
+**Identify and select the best production resources for that product or service**
+- published resources
+- live resources (people)
+- other

+**What is the appropriate technology and communications tools and platforms your group needs to accomplish their learning goal?**
+OR
+**How will these participants identify and select the appropriate technology and communications tools and platforms to accomplish their production goal or service mission?**
+- internal platforms & tools including meeting spaces, connecting diverse platforms
+- external (public-facing) platforms & tools
+- other

 **Week 3.
 Solidifying your work plan and learning strategy together with concrete measures for ‘success’ can move the project forward significantly.**